jojobear13/shinpokered/README.md

   - You will be asked about filling the slot when teaching a field move out of battle
   - You cannot overwrite a slot with a field move already in it
   - A slot is cleared when its 'mon leaves the party (such as being put in the PC)
-  - In the case of a 'mon with 4 regular field moves:
-    - The slotted temporary move cannot be menu-selected
-    - The slotted temporary move, if it's a HM move, can be used via quick-key
   - Teaching a TM as a field move will not consume the TM